A GOAL WITHOUT A PLAN IS JUST A WISH

 About a week before my holiday I stop working on anything I can put off until my return.
 When I worked in retail I struggled to do this, but in an office, it’s a little easier.
 This enables me to work on my long-term goals and get organised, which takes me to the next step.

 PLAN MY GOALS

 Returning to work after a break can feel like putting on a wet swimming costume.
-I find it takes time to adjust back into the daily grind.
-Compiling a to do list before I go gives me a clear focus on my return.
-And a productive first day back always makes me feel good!
+I find it takes a little time to adjust back into the daily grind.
+Compiling a to-do list before I go gives me a clear focus on my return.
+And a productive first day back in the office always makes me feel good!